Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Community Detection Algorithm

 The above steps are iterated with $B'$ replacing $B$ until we reach a fixed point.
-We set $\alpha = .01$ at each step of iterative testing to perform community detection.
-The threshold can be made higher or lower, and such adjustments do not change the results drastically (see supplement for details), but the threshold of $.01$ appears to to optimal for maximizing coverage and minimizing overlaps.
+We set $\alpha = 0.01$ at each step of iterative testing to perform community detection.
+The threshold can be made higher or lower, and such adjustments do not change the results drastically (see supplement for details), but the threshold of $.01$ appears \jf{to be} optimal for maximizing coverage and minimizing overlaps.

-\subsubsection{Filtering}
+\subsection{Filtering}

-After obtaining $J$ initial communities, with the $j^{\text{th}}$ labeled $B_j$, we filter communities first by redundancy, then we differentiate between types of clusters using the clustering coefficients of nodes.
-Redundant sets that have a high Jaccard overlap similarity are filtered and removed.
-A Jaccard similarity index of two sets is defined as the ratio of the size of common elements between the two sets over the total distinct elements, or concisely expressed as $J(A,B) = |A \bigcap B| / |A \bigcup B| $ for two sets $A,B$ \citep {jaccard} .
-Such an index for measuring overlaps is utilized in the same way for filtering clusters in \citep{palowitch_continuous}.
+After obtaining $M$ stable communities $C^j$, where $j = 1,...,M$, we remove redundant node-sets that have a high proportion of overlap with other sets.
+Redundancy in clusters \jf{is} evaluated using the Jaccard similarity index.
+A Jaccard similarity index of two sets is defined as the ratio of the size of common elements between the two sets over the total distinct elements, or concisely expressed as $J(A,B) = |A \bigcap B| / |A \bigcup B| $ for two sets $A,B$ \cite {jaccard}.

-For each pair of found communities, labeled $B_i,B_j$, we evaluate their Jaccard similarity $J(B_i, B_j)$.
-If it is above a given pre-set threshold $\tau$, then the clusters are redundant and we select a preferred cluster by calculating the average weight per connection between nodes.
-We use a simple formula for a given node-set $B$:
+We evaluate Jaccard similarities for each pair of found communities $C^i,C^j$.
+If the Jaccard index $J(C^i , C^j)$ is above a given pre-set threshold $\tau$, then the clusters are redundant and we select a preferred cluster by calculating the average weight per connection between nodes.
+We use a simple formula for a given stable node-set $C$:

-$K(B)$ roughly measures the average sum of weights among cross-edges per node within a community $B$.
-A higher $K(B_i)$ compared to $K(B_j)$ signifies more interconnectivity between nodes in $B_i$, and thus makes $B_i$ redundant compared to $B_j$ if there is ample overlap between the two sets.
-In this application, when comparing $B_i,B_j$, we choose whichever $K(B_i)$ or $K(B_j)$ is higher.
-In the implementation of CCME, we set the $\tau$ parameter to be 0.80, meaning that for two communities with more than 80\% overlap, the one with higher average connectivity is used, while the other is filtered out.
+$K(C)$ roughly measures the average sum of weights among cross-edges per node within a candidate set $C$.
+Given that two sets $C^i, C^j$ \jf{have} Jaccard overlaps larger than $\tau$, a higher $K(C^i)$ compared to $K(C^j)$ signifies more interconnectivity between nodes in $C^i$ and thus it is kept in the final set of \jf{communities while} $C^j$ is removed.
+We set the $\tau$ parameter to be 0.80 when implementing the method on commuting networks.